 His son, Fritz Alexander Hipp, was the next to plant his roots on the farm and decided his focus would be on peaches.
 But the farm turned out to be the wrong environment for a peach orchard, which brought Fritz to then begin growing and selling apples.
 The farm quickly made its transition into a vigorous, but small scale, apple production operation, which is what it was known for for the next nearly 50 years thereafter.

-And now, Bradley Farms provides Foothills Meats with fresh, pasture-raised pork every week.
+And now, Colfax Creek provides Foothills Meats with fresh, pasture-raised pork every week.

-“Bradley Farms know and respect the animals,” Foothills owner Casey McKissick says.
+“Colfax Creek Farm knows and respects the animals,” Foothills owner Casey McKissick says.
 “They understand how the nutrient-cycling happens on the farm, so what we put into our bodies is very intentional—a little science and a little art.”

-Foothills Meats chose to work closely with Bradley Farms because of their philosophy when it comes to how they raise and care for their animals and how closely it aligns with the philosophy at Foothills.
+Foothills Meats chose to work closely with Colfax Creek because of their philosophy when it comes to how they raise and care for their animals and how closely it aligns with the philosophy at Foothills.

 Nicole and Aaron Bradley are regenerative farmers, which means they use farming and grazing practices that, among other benefits, reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity, resulting in both carbon drawdown and an improved water cycle.